anominous/get/README.md

 4chan image download script
-Download all images from multiple boards in no time (provided your connection can handle it).
+Download all images from multiple boards.
+Supports blacklisting and whitelisting.

 All you need is a Unix OS with Bash and cURL installed.
 This script works great on a Raspberry Pi 2.